I used to have credit card debt.

 - Add the totals from 3 and 4: that’s your new monthly debt payment amount.
-You will continue to pay that amount until you’re debt free, regardless of the minimum payments that show up on your credit card statements.*
+You will continue to pay that amount until you’re debt-free, regardless of the minimum payments that show up on your credit card statements.*

 - Look at your targeted list: what’s your minimum payment on the first target account?
-Add the total of 4 to the minimum payment on your target account: that’s your target account’s new minimum payment.
+Add a total of 4 to the minimum payment on your target account: that’s your target account’s new minimum payment.

 - As soon as one target account is paid off, roll over everything you were paying on that (the minimum and the total from 4) to your new target account.
-Continue to do this on every target account until you’re debt free.
+Continue to do this on every target account until you’re debt-free.

 *Don’t stray from these new minimum payments (unless for some reason your minimums on your bills increase).